 Stuart Flynn – Bachelor of design – Illustration

-With a degree in graphic design – illustration from the University of South Australia and 25 years as a working graphic designer in major cities throughout Australia, you can be confident of finding a solution to your illustration needs.
+With a BA in illustration from the University of South Australia plus 25 years as a working graphic designer, you can be confident of finding a solution to your illustration needs.

-I don’t have a bias in illustration style but see myself more as a technical chameleon.
-With a diverse set of skills in Photoshop, traditional and Adobe Illustrator I can choose the appropriate style to suit your needs and budget.
+I don’t have a particular bias in illustration style but see myself more as a technical chameleon.
+I have a diverse set of Photoshop, traditional and Adobe skills, and I can advise the best approach to suit your needs and budget.